-- Up to eighteen (18) credits may transfer toward fulfillment of required HADM core. - Up to fifteen (15) credits may transfer toward fulfillment of Non-HADM Electives. - Up to three (3) credits may transfer toward fulfillment of the University first-year writing (FWS) requirement. - Up to twenty-four (24) credits may transfer toward fulfillment of Free Electives. - Transfer credit is not accepted toward HADM Electives (exception: Culinary Institute of America). - Cornell University does not accept credit for courses sponsored by colleges but physically taught in a high school to high school students, even if the college provides a transcript of such work. - Current, matriculated Hotel School students (not transfer students) may request to take courses outside of Cornell for consideration for credit toward degree requirements, but only from accredited colleges or universities. (\Note: Coursework at For Profit Institutions is not permitted.)
+- Up to eighteen (18) credits may transfer toward fulfillment of required HADM core. - Up to fifteen (15) credits may transfer toward fulfillment of Non-HADM Electives once Free Electives have been filled. - Up to three (3) credits may transfer toward fulfillment of the University first-year writing (FWS) requirement. - Up to twenty-four (24) credits may transfer toward fulfillment of Free Electives. - Transfer credit is not accepted toward HADM Electives (exception: Culinary Institute of America). - Cornell University does not accept credit for courses sponsored by colleges but physically taught in a high school to high school students, even if the college provides a transcript of such work. - Current, matriculated Hotel School students (not transfer students) may request to take courses outside of Cornell for consideration for credit toward degree requirements, but only from accredited colleges or universities. (\Note: Coursework at For Profit Institutions is not permitted and in most cases courses from trade or technical degrees/schools will not apply towards degree requirements.)
 Preapproval is required. - Matriculated students are expected to complete core course work at the Hotel School. - Transfer credit will not be awarded for courses taken during a fall or spring semester in which a student is enrolled at Cornell in a degree granting Program. - An official transcript noting a grade of at least a "C" (not C-) is required for a course to be eligible for transfer credit. - Online course requests to be taken at other institutions will only be considered from fouryear, accredited schools/universities. (\Note: Coursework at For Profit Institutions is not permitted.)